HDLuckySlevin/symfony-product-finder/README.md

 - `POST /image-embedding` – upload an image file to receive a description and vector.
 - `GET /healthstatus` – simple health check of the embedding service.

+### Search API

+Product search can also be accessed via JSON endpoints which mirror the functionality of the web interface:

+- `POST /api/search/text` – send `{ "message": "smartphone" }` and receive search
+  results.
+- `POST /api/search/image` – upload an image file (field name `image`) to search based on its description.
+- `POST /api/search/audio` – upload an audio file (field name `audio`) which is transcribed and used as the search query.

 ## Customization

 ### Extending the Application